-In 1992, Congress passed the Professional and Amateur Sports Protection Act (PASPA), effectively outlawing sports betting in most of the U.S. Four states that previously allowed sports betting were grandfathered into the law: Nevada, Delaware, Montana, and Oregon.
-Today, however, Nevada is the only state in which traditional, full-fledged betting on college and professional sports through licensed bookmakers is legal.
+In 1992, Congress passed the Professional and Amateur Sports Protection Act (PASPA), effectively outlawing sports betting in most U.S. states and tribal sovereign nations.
+A few jurisdictions that previously allowed sports betting, including Nevada, were grandfathered into the law.
+Today, however, Nevada is the only state that offers legal, regulated, single-game betting on both college and professional sports.

 Sports betting today: wildly popular…and growing

 Despite PASPA’s attempt to largely prohibit sports betting in the U.S., Americans have embraced it and continue to place bets on their favorite sports and teams.
 But instead of taking place in a regulated environment backed by consumer protections, the vast majority of sports betting today takes place underground. $58 billion will be wagered on NFL and college football games this season – $56 billion of it through illegal channels.